Kitware/Danesfield/README.rst

 Note: `<input.ini>`_ should contain a valid path to imagery via `imagery_dir`.

-- To see more options for a pipeline, run
+- To see more options for a pipeline run, execute

 .. code-block::